mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is R squared?

 R-squared ($R^{2}$) is a statistical measure that represents the proportion of the variance for a dependent variable that's explained by an independent variable or variables in a regression model.
 Whereas correlation explains the strength of the relationship between an independent and dependent variable, R-squared explains to what extent the variance of one variable explains the variance of the second variable.
 So, if the $R^{2}$ of a model is $0.50$, then approximately half of the observed variation can be explained by the model's inputs.
 It may also be known as the coefficient of determination.
+It is nothing but is a ratio of the explained sum of squares to the total sum of squares:

 $$
 \begin{split}